delving/narthex/README.md

 ## Introduction

-Narthex is an online XML analyzer for preparing cultural heritage metadata files for consumption by other software.
-You drop your XML file (zipped) onto Narthex and it will initiate and complete a full rigorous analysis, revealing the schema as well as everything about the content of all non-empty elements and attributes.
+[Narthex](http://en.wikipedia.org/wiki/Narthex) is an online XML analyzer for preparing cultural heritage metadata files for consumption by other software.
+You drop your XML file (zipped) onto Narthex and it will do complete comprehensive rigorous analysis, revealing the schema as well as everything about the content of all non-empty elements and attributes.
 The results can be browsed as well as made available via an API to other software.

 This is only the first step.
-The next phases in the project will involve building vocabulary alignments, performing link checks, geo-coordinate conversions or whatever else is necessary to prepare the data.
+The next phases in the project will involve building vocabulary alignments, performing link checks, geo-coordinate conversions or whatever else is necessary to prepare the data for entry into the [nave](http://en.wikipedia.org/wiki/Nave) of the CultureCloud.

 ## Background